celo-org/docs/blog/02-17-2023-cryptography-in-blockchain-an-overview-of-hash-functions-and-digital-signatures/cryptography-in-blockchain-an-overview-of-hash-functions-and-digital-signatures.md

 ---
-title: Cryptography in Blockchain\: An Overview of Hash Functions and Digital Signatures
+title: Cryptography in Blockchain - An Overview of Hash Functions and Digital Signatures
 description: Cryptography plays a critical role in ensuring the security and privacy of data in the blockchain, the Distributed Ledger Technology (DLT) that has gained widespread adoption in recent years.
 authors:
   - name: Oyeniyi Abiola Peace